 Additionally, if there is an emergency and you need to get out of your home quickly, bypassing the sensors could prevent the garage door from opening, trapping you inside.

 Before you take the risk of bypassing your garage door sensors, consider the potential consequences.
-There may be a better way to get what you need without putting your safety and security at risk.
+There may be a better way to get what you need without risking your safety and security.

 Troubleshooting Your Garage Door Sensors

-Before you bypass the sensors or replace the units entirely, there are a few areas you can check to help you troubleshoot the problem.
+Before you bypass the sensors or replace the units entirely, you can check a few areas to help you troubleshoot the problem.

 Your garage door sensors might stop working if: